mariusares/RoboFarm/README.md

-RoboFarm Greenhouse, Irrigation, and Poultry Farm with Arduino and Raspberry Pi
+RoboFarm Greenhouse Automation, Irrigation Automation, and Poultry Farm Automation with Arduino and Raspberry Pi

 Long story short, a few years ago (in 2017 i think), a guy criticized the graphical interface.